Today, I am happy to share a recent interview with Shawna K of Barbell Challenge Complex.

 Hey, Shawna K. at Challenge Workouts.
-I want to send that Barbell Challenge Complex over to my good friend and fellow Canadian Rick Kaselj of Exercises for Injuries.
+I am happy to share my ‘Enough Already’ Barbell Challenge Complex with my good friend and fellow Canadian, Rick Kaselj of Exercises for Injuries.
 I hope that you find it helpful.

 CLICK HERE to watch the YouTube video.

-This is really a unique and different approach to fat loss these complexes where you can burn fat, boost metabolism and build muscle, all in 20 minutes.
-So if you are tired of high intensity training or just straight-out cardio, these are great alternatives.
+This is really a unique approach to fat loss; these complexes help you burn fat, boost metabolism and build muscle, all in 20 minutes.
+So if you are tired of high-intensity training or just straight-out cardio, these are great alternatives.
 Check out the workouts and Rick will have lots of information about Challenge Complexes for you.

 Eight reps of each:

 - High Pull